 I am excited!
 This weekend I’m going to enjoy a full circle moment.
+I should call it a full circle moments, because I’ have experienced several in my life.

 Have you ever experienced one?
 You know, a “pay it forward” kind of thing?
 They’re deeply fulfilling.